SAS-DHRH/dhcc-toolkit/content/_index.md

   ## Join the mailing list

-  If you'd like to be kept in the loop about DHCC activities, [ask to be added to the email list](cdcs@ed.ac.uk).
+  If you'd like to be kept in the loop about DHCC activities, [ask to be added to the email list](mailto:cdcs@ed.ac.uk).
 We plan to have some regular informal conversations in 2023 to explore further developing the toolkit and other next steps.

+  ### Curated by (in alphabetical order) [Anne Baillot](https://cv.archives-ouvertes.fr/annebaillot), [Jenny Bunn](https://www.nationalarchives.gov.uk/about/our-research-and-academic-collaboration/our-research-and-people/staff-profiles/jenny-bunn/), Michael Faerber, Charlotte Feidicker, [John Moore](https://www.nationalarchives.gov.uk/about/our-research-and-academic-collaboration/our-research-and-people/staff-profiles/john-moore/), [Christopher Ohge](https://christopherohge.com/), [Torsten Roeder](http://torstenroeder.de/), [Martin Steer](https://github.com/martysteer), [Jo Lindsay Walton](https://www.jolindsaywalton.com/), [Elizabeth Williamson](https://english.exeter.ac.uk/staff/ewilliamson/)

   {{</columns>}}